 This is an important detail, Maven has its own way of specifying dependencies (in pom.xml).
 Tycho enables a “Manifest first” approach, so you do not need to duplicate the information of the Manifest file in the pom.xml.

 There are many tutorials out there on the topic of setting up a build with Maven Tycho, in this article, we just want to highlight the basic scheme.
 In general, you will need to configure a pom.xml for every artefact, which is part of the build.
 These are typically three different types: bundles, features, and products.
 The first two have already been introduced.
 The third, product, is an artefact to configure a complete application.
 It is basically a collection of bundles or features, so it defines, what is in your final application.
 Products can be setup with bundles or features, we recommend the second option.
 The definition of a product is contained in a file called “Product Definition”, which can be created within your Eclipse IDE.
 Beside the list of bundles or features, a product also contains information about the branding of the final application such as a logo, the splash screen, etc.

 Eclipse 3.x vs. Eclipse 4 – Which Platform to use?

 This is question every Eclipse based project has to deal with.
 In 2011, an new major release of the Eclipse platform was done (Eclipse 4.x).
 It provides a new API for the workbench, which replaces the 3.x API.
-For more information, please have a look here.
+For more information, please have a look at this blog post.

 Soft migration from 3.x to Eclipse 4 (e4)?

 This questions is mainly relevant for existing projects or for projects, which have to use the compatibility layer.
 The question is how to do a soft migration to the Eclipse 4 (e4) programming model.
-For more information about soft migration, please have a look here.
+For more information about soft migration, please have a look at this tutorial.